n-d-k/OpenCorePkg/README.md

 [ Multi-Boot ]

-         - ACPI patches are optional for non macOS with setting ACPI->Quirks->EnableForAll to yes (default is no).
+         - ACPI patches and Booter Quirks are optional for non macOS with setting ACPI->Quirks->EnableForAll / Booter->Quirks->EnableForAll to yes (default is no).
-         - Booter Quirtks, SMBIOS and Device Properties patches will only applied to macOS.
+         - SMBIOS and Device Properties patches will only applied to macOS.

 [ Hotkeys ]